aathithanambi/sentrifugo_hrm/README.md

 ## Sentrifugo Hrm ##
-Open source Hrm tool for office management
+Open source Hrm tool for office management.
+Mail configuration is needed to complete the configuration.

 ### db details ###